wesleyhales/wesleyhales.com/blog/2014-02-26-Devnexus-2014-and-Onslyde.md

 ---
 layout: blog
-title: Devnexus 2014 and Onslyde
+title: A New Type of Conference
 tags: [devnexus, onslyde, raspberry pi, rpi]
 preview: This post explains the details and challenges behind running Onslyde at the Devnexus 2014 conference in Atlanta GA.
 previewimage: /images/icons/onslyde.png